Information for term Global Internship

-As a global intern in Sydney, you’ll work in a non-paying position within a wide range of opportunities across a diverse set of innovative industries.
-Co-curricular excursions and cultural activities in and around Sydney complement your coursework and immerse you in the history and culture of the city.
+As a CIEE Global Intern in Sydney, you will be placed in an non-paying internship that is aligned with your professional and career goals.
+Extra-curricular excursions and cultural activities complement your coursework and immerse you in the history and culture of the city.

 There are no specific language requirements for this program.

-Upon completing the two electives during the first six-week block, students participate in an academic seminar taught in an online learning environment alongside the 8-week, full-time internship.
-The two electives, the seminar and the internship are all required components of the program.
+Upon completing the two electives during the first 6-week block, students participate in an integrated academic course taught alongside the 12-week, full-time internship.
+The two 6-week elective courses, internship and course are required components of the program.

 Students will enroll in: